ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - correspond to dimensions in vector space
 - `vector space`
   - ex. the infinite set of all possible cartesian coordinates in two dimensions in relation to the origin
+  - an infinite `set` of vectors satisfying certain types of `set closure` properties under addition and scaling operations
 - `Linear algebra`
   - can be viewed as a generalized form of the geometry of cartesian coordinates in d dimensions
 - `orthogonal`